 What Are The Roles Of Rabbis In Their Community?

-After obtaining the Rabbinical ordination or Smicha, he’s authorized to make firm decisions at the synagogue.
-His role is not only confined to being a spiritual leader, but an educator, a counselor and a role model.
+After obtaining the Rabbinical ordination or S’micha, rabbis inform and guide decisions at the synagogue.
+Their rolea are not only confined to being a spiritual leader, but an educator, a counselor and a role model.

 Typical duties of an ordained Rabbi include leading spiritual services such as officiating at life-cycle events of Bat Mitzvahs and Bar Mitzvahs, weddings, funerals, baby naming ceremonies, High Holiday and Shabbat services on Yom Kippur and Rosh Hashanah.

 A Rabbi is more than just an officiator of religious observances.
-He is the one required to encourage growth, and foster unity amongst his respective congregation.
-He should always be there to endorse Jewish community and self-esteem amid his congregants.
+He or she is the one required to encourage growth, and foster unity among his respective congregation and the greater community.